swallowcamel/nancywiki/Nancy-Testing-Advanced---View-Location.md

-# Nancy Testing Advanced - View Location
+# Nancy Testing Advanced: View Location

 By default Nancy unit tests will struggle to find view files when you run your tests.